secnate/secnate.github.io/_resources/coding.md

 ## Web Development

 Web applications can be extremely complex, with advanced frontend and backend functionality.
 First learn how the frontend works.
-Backends are built with database and API tools and frameworks that can be learned after the a basic programming skillset is developed.
+Backends are built with database and API tools and frameworks that can be learned after developing a basic programming skillset.
 {: style="text-align: justify;"}

 HTML lists a website's bare bones, CSS formats it, and JavaScript makes its elements interactive.
 Learn the basics and you'll be well-positioned.